Get your team started in minutes

 It keeps things clean.
 You keep control.
 They get what they need.

-• You don’t have to move or duplicate your data.
+• You do not have to move or duplicate your data.
 That alone saves you a bunch of headaches.

 • It saves time and money.
 Less copying, syncing, or wrangling means lower AWS bills and less manual labor.